 JACK.
-The lady has fainted-the Captain sent for a doctor who says she mustn't leave the house on any account.
+The lady has fainted-the Captain sent for a doctor, who says she mustn't leave the house on any account.

 WOOD.
 What, in my house?
 I won't have it.
 Wrap her up in a blanket, and send her home.
-(Exit JACKSON, C., and off L.) A lady at my house, and a doctor attending her, on my wedding day.
+(Exit JACKSON) A lady at my house, and a doctor attending her, on my wedding day.
 I must have this hat at any rate.
 The Marchioness of Market Harborough-she lives in Carlton Gardens.
-I'll get married first, and then I'll call upom her.
+I'll get married first, and then I'll call upon her.
 But what shall I do with the wedding party?
 I know-I'll shut 'em up in the Duke of York's Column.
-I'll say to the keeper, "I take this column for twenty-four hours-let no one out.
-(Exit, C. and off L.)
+I'll say to the keeper "I take this column for twenty-four hours-let no one out."

+(Exit WOODPECKER)

-Enter CRIPPS, door L., with his clothes.
+(Enter Cripps, with his clothes.)